strongbox/strongbox-web-integration-tests/README.md

 This project contains the tests for the Strongbox Webapp Assembly and different  Repository layouts types.
 Followting Layouts supported for now:
 - Maven tests, based on `maven-invoker-plugin`;
-- Nuget tests, which are just Groovy scripts;
+- Nuget tests, which are Groovy scripts;
+- Sbt tests, which are Groovy scripts;
+- Gradle tests, which are Groovy scripts;

 ## Maven tests